 Elbrus: Climb the Highest Peak in Europe with International Mountain Guides

-We'll spend two night and one day visiting St. Petersburg.
+We'll spend two nights and one day visiting St. Petersburg.
 We then fly to Mineralnye Vody and travel by bus to the Caucasus Mountains.
-Our base of operations is a hotel in the small town of Terskol.
-We will take several days acclimatizing, training and making practice climbs in the Caucasus.
-Good training terrain is available near by and we'll make use of it while acclimatizing and preparing for our attempt on Elbrus.
+Our base of operations is a hotel in the small town of Cheget.
+We will take several days acclimatizing and training in the Caucasus.
+Good terrain is available nearby and we'll make use of it while continuing to prepare for our climb.

 Our local guides are great climbers and great companions.
 They know their country well and support us through all phases of the trip.
-Having long-term friends and connections like these makes our trip special.
-It is very important to work with solid local help in Russia.
-This adds greatly to our enjoyment and success.
-Join us to "knock off" another of the Seven Summits.
+Longterm friends and connections like these makes our trip special.
+We can rest assured that the details have been taken care of and we have the resources in place for any contingencies that may arise.

 Join us for an unforgettable experience on Mt.
 Elbrus!